ashim-nepal/Python-Numpy/README.md

 # Python Numpy Practises and Projects Repository

-Numpy basics that i have done and some numpy projects are here in this repo!
+Numpy basics that I have done and some numpy projects are here in this repo!
+Projects are yet to be done, working on it :)